Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

 with automorphism group $G$.
 The explosion functor applied to this family gives a family of exploded curves

-with a group $G$ of automorphisms which locally represents the moduli stack of stable exploded curves.
+with a group $G$ of automorphisms and this family locally represents the moduli stack of stable exploded curves; see Definition \ref{represented by family}.

-Thinking of Deligne-Mumford space as an orbifold locally equivalent to (the stack of holomorphic maps into) $U/G$, we shall prove that $\M$ is locally equivalent to (the stack of all $\C\infty1$ maps into) $\expl U/G$, and may be regarded as the explosion of Deligne-Mumford space.
+Thinking of Deligne--Mumford space as an orbifold locally equivalent to (the stack of holomorphic maps into) $U/G$, we shall prove that $\M$ is locally equivalent to (the stack of all $\C\infty1$ maps into) $\expl U/G$, and is, in this sense, the explosion of Deligne--Mumford space.

 \end{remark}